Aromatic, tangy tamarind rice prepared traditionally as prasadam in South Indian temples.

-Puliyodharai (Puliyodarai / Tamarind Rice) is a staple temple prasadam — tangy, aromatic and travel-friendly.
-Below is a clear, publish-ready recipe split into puliyodharai powder (dry grind), pulikaichal (tamarind base) and rice-mixing steps.
+Puliyodharai or Puliyodarai is a staple South Indian temple prasadham — tangy, aromatic, and travel-friendly.
+This recipe is presented in three stages: puliyodharai powder (dry grind), pulikaichal (tamarind base), and rice mixing.

 Ingredients